BenKBreen/AmericanSignLanguage/README.md

    **Note:** The z-coordinate (depth) is often inaccurate.

 2. The landmark data is transfered into Tensorflow.
 The datapoints are rescaled, centered so that Hand Landmark datapoint 0 (datapoint on the wrist) is now at the origin, and rotated into a fixed position using an orthogonal transformation.
-The position depends on whether the front or the back of the hand is shown in the given frame.

 3. The processed datapoints are fed into a Tensoflow CNN model trained on data from the American Sign Language competition on Kaggle.
 The model makes frame-by-frame predictions in the form of probability distributions representing the likelihood of each of the 59 characters to represent the sign in a given frame e.g. P(sign in frame i = 'u') = 0.5, P(sign in frame i = 'v') = 0.3, ...